Another Thin Man

-The film was unable to be called Return of the Thin Man because The Thin Man from the original film was "completely dead" according to newspapers in 1939.
+The film was unable to be called Return of the Thin Man because the actual "Thin Man" (often confused with the detective Nick Charles) was "completely dead", being in fact the victim from the first movie.
 It was followed by Shadow of the Thin Man (1941).

 Plot

 Nick and Nora Charles are back in New York with Asta and their son Nicky Jr. They are invited by Colonel Burr MacFay to spend the weekend at his house on Long Island.
 MacFay, the former business partner of Nora's father and the administrator of her fortune, desperately wants Nick to put his well-known detective skills to work, as he has been receiving death threats from a shady character named Phil Church.
 When MacFay is killed, Church seems to be the obvious suspect, but Nick is skeptical, suspecting more than a simple murder.
 MacFay's housekeeper, his adopted daughter, and various hangers-on all may have had an interest in killing him.